wburns84/rankle/README.md

 # Rankle

-Rankle provides a less opinionated abstraction for ordering persisted objects.
+Rankle provides multi-resource ranking.
+It uses a separate join table rather than a resource specific position column.

 ## Installation